Strawberry Milk TeaThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 - To serve: Evenly divide the soaked tapioca pearls and syrup between two tall glasses and top with ice.

 - Divide the tea, milk and remaining strawberry syrup between the two glasses.

 - Serve immediately.

-- Any sugar can be used however if using coconut or brown sugar it may slightly change the color of the drink.
+- Sweetening alternatives – Raw, coconut, brown sugar, or maple syrup can all be used in place of granulated sugar.
+If using coconut or brown sugar, however, it may slightly change the color of the drink.

 - Adjusting the sweetness – If needed, add more sugar to the syrup to make the drink sweeter.